Customer Order Clerk: Job Description, Duties and Requirements

 Salary and Job Outlook

-The Bureau of Labor Statistics (BLS, www.bls.gov) projects that the employment of order clerks will likely increase by about seven percent during the decade from 2010 to 2020.
-Order clerks earned an average salary of $31,280 a year in 2012, per the BLS.
-Those employed by rubber and other materials manufacturers, water transportation companies, and scientific research organizations earned the most money in 2012, averaging $45,000 or more a year.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of order clerks will likely decline by about three percent during the decade spanning 2012-2022.
+Order clerks earned a median salary of $30,110 as of 2013, per the BLS, with the highest-paid order clerks earning $47,620 or more per year.

 Related to Customer Order Clerk: Job Description, Duties and Requirements